Olive Garden Logo

 Is Olive Garden food from Italy?

 Olive Garden is a popular restaurant chain in the United States that serves Italian-American cuisine.
 While it offers dishes inspired by traditional Italian recipes, the ingredients aren’t imported from Italy.
-Instead, Olive Garden blends American tastes with Italian cooking styles, creating appealing meals to a wide audience.
+Instead, Olive Garden blends American tastes with Italian cooking styles, creating appealing meals for a wide audience.
 This mix has made it a favorite spot for Italian-flavored dishes in a welcoming, family-friendly setting.

 What is the meaning of the Olive Garden Logo?